Darsh-Turakhia/Web_Based_Library/README.md

 At the time of issuing or returning book the website asks only for id's of member, book and issuing admin.
 Admin and Developer login both are password protected.

+All the tables used and their structure are given in the database.txt file.

 Trick:- Developer Login can be done by clicking on my name (Darsh Turakhia0 on the navbar only.